 A sebaceous cyst is a round, dome-shaped lump.
 It’s yellow or white, often with a small dark plug through which you might be able to squeeze out oily secretions or pus.
 Sebaceous cysts are common noncancerous cysts of the skin.
 They are also referred to as Epidermal cysts, Epidermal inclusion cysts and Pilar cysts.
 Sebaceous cysts are mostly found on the face, scalp, neck, torso and male and female genital areas.
-They grow slowly and are not life-threatening, but they may become uncomfortable and can become infected.
+They grow slowly and are not life-threatening as such, but they may become uncomfortable and can become infected.

 Sebaceous cysts form from blocked sebaceous gland.
 The sebaceous gland produces the oil called sebum that coats your hair and skin.
 Cysts can develop if the gland or its duct, the passage where oil is able to leave,

 30 – 45min

 Generally, they are benign painless lumps under the skin, but have the potential to become painful and/or infected.
 This is best avoided by their removal under local anesthesia.

 A skin cyst is a fluid-filled lump just underneath the skin.
 A cyst usually is a slow-growing lump that can move easily under the skin.
 These cysts are closed sacs that can be found under the skin of the entire body (except the palms of the hands and soles of the feet).
 They affect young and middle-aged adults, and are particularly common in people with acne.